kevjo15/Dojo-FE-AzureTest/README.md

 - **Course Management**: Teachers can create, update, and delete courses.
 - **Course Viewing**: Students can view and learn from courses.
 - **Responsive Design**: Tailored for various screen sizes.

+## Testing

+The project uses Jest for testing.
+To run the test suite, execute `npm test` in your terminal.
+This command will run all the tests written for the application.
+To run specific tests, execute `npm test {path, folder or test file name}` in your terminal.

 ## Code Conventions